BombShellReaper/Palworld-Linux-Server/README.md

     sudo apt install steamcmd -y
 # Install UFW (Firewall)
     sudo apt install ufw -y
-# UFW allow server port & server Query Port
+# UFW: Allow Server and Query Ports
     sudo ufw allow from any proto udp to any port 8211 comment "Palworld Server Port"
 Note: **To make this more secure you can change the "any" in "from any" to an IP address or to a range of address**